 Marrakech, the beating heart of Morocco, is a brilliant destination for foodies.
 There are a huge number of excellent restaurants and cafes dotted around the city, all offering easily some of the best food in Morocco.
-The real challenge comes from deciding where to eat in Marrakech and which restaurant to go to in this vibrant city.
+The real challenge comes from deciding where to eat in Marrakech and which restaurant to go.
 I recently spent a week in the city, getting to know all the best places to eat in Marrakech so here’s my guide to the top restaurants and cafes!

 Best Places to Eat in Marrakech